ArkamFahry/KnowledgeBase/pages/Cirql___Usage.md

 - ## Cirql Usage
+  title:: Cirql/Usage
 	- ## Basic
-		- Once [[Cirql Installation]] is completed and connected to SurrealDB, sending queries to the database can begin.
+		- Once [[Cirql/Installation]] is completed and connected to SurrealDB, sending queries to the database can begin.
 			- A simple `SELECT` statement raw query
 				- ```typescript
 				  import { query } from 'cirql';